Chart Color Schemes

 The educational profile of Gregory Hills exceeds national averages, with above-average qualification levels and academic performance metrics

-Gregory Hills has 29.1% of its residents aged 15 and above with university degrees, compared to Greater Sydney's 38.0%.
-This indicates potential for further educational development and skill enhancement in the region.
-Bachelor degrees are most common at 19.9%, followed by postgraduate qualifications (7.1%) and graduate diplomas (2.1%).
-Vocational credentials are also prominent, with 36.6% of residents aged 15 and above holding them – advanced diplomas account for 13.2% and certificates for 23.4%.
+Gregory Hills' residents aged 15+ have a university degree qualification rate of 29.1%, compared to Greater Sydney's 38.0%.
+Bachelor degrees are the most common at 19.9%, followed by postgraduate qualifications (7.1%) and graduate diplomas (2.1%).
+Vocational credentials are held by 36.6% of residents, with advanced diplomas at 13.2% and certificates at 23.4%.
+Educational participation is high, with 31.7% currently enrolled in formal education: primary (11.9%), secondary (7.0%), and tertiary (4.4%).

-Educational participation is high, with 31.7% of residents currently enrolled in formal education.
+Educational participation is notably high, with 31.7% of residents currently enrolled in formal education.
 This includes 11.9% in primary education, 7.0% in secondary education, and 4.4% pursuing tertiary education.

 Frequently Asked Questions - Education